-- (a) (A)The Company has maintained proper records showing full particulars, including quantitative details and the situation of Property, Plant, and Equipment. - (B)The Company does not have any intangible assets, hence the reporting under this clause is not applicable. - (b) The property, plant and equipment were physically verified during the year by the Management in accordance with a regular program of verification which, in our opinion, provides for physical verification of all the property, plant, and equipment at reasonable intervals.
-According to the information and explanation are given to us, no material discrepancies were noticed on such verification. - (c) The title deeds of all the immovable properties are held in the name of the Company. - (d) The Company has not revalued its Property, Plant, and Equipment, or intangible assets during the year ended March 31, 2023. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (i) The company does not have any inventory during the year; hence this clause is not applicable. - (ii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to Companies, Firms, Limited Liability Partnerships (LLP) or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').
-Accordingly, the provisions stated in paragraph 3 (iii) (a) to (c) of the Order are not applicable to the Company. - (iii) In our opinion and according to the information and explanations given to us, the Company has not either directly or indirectly, granted any loan to any of its directors or to any other person in whom the director is interested, in accordance with the provisions of section 185 of the Act and the Company has not made investments through more than two layers of investment companies in accordance with the provisions of section 186 of the Act.
-Accordingly, provisions stated in paragraph 3(iv) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the rules framed there under. - (v) The provisions of sub-section (1) of section 148 of the Act are not applicable to the Company as the Central Government of India has not specified the maintenance of cost records for any of the products of the Company.
-Accordingly, the provisions stated in paragraph 3 (vi) of the Order are not applicable to the Company. - (vi) (a) According to the information and explanation given to us and on the basis of our examination of the records of the Company, amount deducted/accrued in the books of account in respect of undisputed statutory dues including Income tax, Sales Tax, Customs Duty and Excise Duty, Value added tax, cess and any other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
-According to the information and explanations given to us, no undisputed amounts payable in respect of Income tax, Sales Tax, Customs Duty and Excise Duty, Value added tax, cess and other material statutory dues were in arrears as at 31st March 2023 for a period of more than six months from the date they became payable.
+- (a) A. The Company has maintained proper records showing full particulars, including quantitative details and the situation of Property, Plant, and Equipment. - B. The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment were physically verified during the year by the Management in accordance with a regular program of verification which, in our opinion, provides for physical verification of all the property, plant, and equipment at reasonable intervals.
+According to the information and explanation are given to us, no material discrepancies were noticed on such verification. - (c) The title deeds of all the immovable properties are held in the name of the Company. - (d) The Company has not revalued its Property, Plant, and Equipment, or intangible assets during the year ended March 31, 2025 According to the information and explanations given to us, the Company has not revalued its property, plant and Equipment and intangible assets during the year.
+Accordingly, the provisions stated under clause 3(i)(d) of the Order are not applicable to the Company. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory has been physically verified by the management during the year..
+In our opinion, the frequency, coverage and procedure of such verification is reasonable and appropriate, having regard to the size of the Company and the nature of its operations. - (b) During the year the Company has been sanctioned working capital limits in excess of '5 crores in aggregate from Banks and/financial institutions on the basis of security of current assets.
+Based on the records examined by us in the normal course of audit of the financial statements, quarterly returns/statements filed with such Banks/financial institutions are in agreement with the books of accounts of the Company - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to Companies, Firms, Limited Liability Partnerships (LLP) or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').
+Accordingly, the provisions stated in paragraph 3 (iii) (a) to (c) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has not either directly or indirectly, granted any loan to any of its directors or to any other person in whom the director is interested, in accordance with the provisions of section 185 of the Act and the Company has not made investments through more than two layers of investment companies in accordance with the provisions of section 186 of the Accordingly, provisions stated in paragraph 3(iv) of the Order are not applicable to the